 2. Will there be enough parking left to avoid people concreting overrgardens?

-Obviously private individuals can always make alterations to their properties within planning constraints or restrictive covenants, and we cannot control that within this scheme.
+Private individuals can always make alterations to their properties within planning constraints or restrictive covenants, and we cannot control that within a resident parking scheme.

 3. How set in stone is the process?
 Can the areas be broken down into smaller sections?